 As one of only 23 Epicenters in the nation and the only Epicenter in Orange County, this designation establishes Saddleback Medical Center as a frontrunner in robotic surgery and expertise.
 With this title comes the privilege and responsibility of training and teaching physicians from around the nation on advanced robotic surgery techniques.
 Having performed well over 200 robotic procedures, Dr. Winter is committed to preparing and mentoring new da Vinci® surgeons from across the nation to deliver a higher level of care to patients.

 Technology For Transformational Care

-Christine Huff, R.N., a 17-year employee of Saddleback Memorial and manager of its women’s services, knows firsthand how the hospital’s robotic procedures transform care.
+Christine Huff, R.N., a 17-year employee of Saddleback Medical Center and manager of its women’s services, knows firsthand how the hospital’s robotic procedures transform care.

 “I’ve watched our physicians perform a growing number of robotic hysterectomies and knew they had excellent outcomes, so I had added confidence going into my own surgery,” says Christine.
 As a busy working mother of three, she delayed having the procedure because, she says, “I just didn’t have time for a lengthy recovery.”